0:00

-When 27-year-old school teacher Ellen Rae Greenberg was found dead in her Philadelphia apartment on January 26, 2011, the scene made no sense.
-Ellen had 20 stab wounds — including 10 to the back of her neck and head — and a kitchen knife lodged in her chest.
-Despite the violent nature of her injuries, her death was ruled a suicide, a decision that has divided forensic experts, enraged her parents, and sparked one of the most explosive legal battles in recent American cold case history.
+When 27-year-old Philadelphia teacher Ellen Rae Greenberg was found dead in her Philadelphia city apartment on January 26, 2011, the scene made no sense.
+The Ellen Rae Greenberg death case revealed she had 20 stab wounds — including 10 to the back of her neck and head — and a kitchen knife lodged in her chest.
+Despite the violent nature of her injuries, her death was ruled a suicide, a decision that has divided forensic scientists, enraged her parents, and sparked one of the most explosive legal battles in recent American cold case history.
+Nearly 14 years later, controversy erupted again in October 2025 when the Philadelphia Medical Examiner’s Office reaffirmed that Ellen Rae’s cause of death was suicide — despite years of public outcry, new forensic analysis, and claims of investigative corruption.
+To many, this is not just a tragic death — it’s a cover-up.

-Who Was Ellen Greenberg? 💔
+Who Was Ellen Rae Greenberg? 💔

+Ellen Rae was a beloved first-grade teacher at Juniata Park Academy in Philadelphia.
+Friends described her as warm, calm, and kind — the sort of teacher who kept snacks in her desk for hungry kids and handmade Christmas ornaments for her students.
 She was engaged to be married to her fiancé, Samuel “Sam” Goldberg, and the couple appeared on track for a typical future: careers, marriage, and stability.
 They lived together in the upscale Venice Lofts apartments in Manayunk.
-Nothing about Ellen suggested she was suicidal — and those who knew her best insist she wasn’t.
+Nothing about Ellen Rae suggested she was suicidal — and those who knew her best insist she wasn’t.
+What happened that snowy January night changed everything.

 The Night of January 26, 2011 🌨️🔑

 A massive snowstorm swept across Philadelphia.
-Ellen left teaching early and returned to her apartment.
+Ellen Rae left teaching early and returned to her apartment.
 Her fiancé Sam later claimed he went to the gym and, upon returning, found himself locked out of their apartment because the swing lock was on from the inside.
-He said Ellen wasn’t responding to calls or texts.
-He reportedly kicked in the door (photos show minimal damage), found Ellen unresponsive on the kitchen floor, and called 911.
+He said Ellen Rae wasn’t responding to calls or texts.
+He reportedly kicked in the door (photos show minimal damage), found Ellen Rae unresponsive on the kitchen floor, and called 911.
+She was seated upright against the kitchen cabinets, a knife embedded in her chest.
+Paramedics declared her dead at the scene, marking a tragic teacher’s death in an apartment that would spark years of controversy.

 The Autopsy That Started a War ⚠️